-As soon as the market opened today the streams and chat rooms blew up with reports that various platforms were down, and unavailable to place trades.
-Frantic statements like, “I can’t close my positions out”, “my screen is frozen”, and “I am losing thousands right now” were flying right and left.
+As soon as the market opened today, social media and trading chat rooms blew up with reports about various platforms going down, making them unavailable to place trades.
+Frantic statements like, “I can’t close my positions out,” “my screen is frozen,” and “I am losing thousands right now,” were flying left and right.

-The agreements you sign when you open a brokerage account specifically state that the broker dealer is not responsible for technical issues related to platform functionality, connection problems with the exchange, or data feeds.
-This applies to their own technical issues as well as any technical issue of their vendors.
+The agreements you sign when you open a brokerage account specifically state that the broker-dealer is not responsible for technical issues related to platform functionality, connection problems with the exchange, or data feeds.
+This applies to their own technical issues as well as any technical issue their vendors may have.

-Sure, if you call customer service and complain loud enough, you may get some free trades or a toaster, but they are not going to refund you the five grand you lost because you could not close your position out.
+Sure, if you call customer service and complain loud enough you may get some free trades or a toaster, but they are not going to refund you the five grand you lost because you could not close your position.

-But broker issues are not the only things that can cut off your ability to trade.
-If you want to do the most you can to try and prevent that from happening, then I suggest you do the follow;
+However, broker issues are not the only things that can cut off your ability to trade, so if you want to do everything you can to try and survive when the shit hits the fan, I suggest you consider the following:

-In our modern world, especially if you live in major urban centers, we rarely give a thought to losing power, however it still happens.
-Just a couple of weeks ago, a major part of Sand Diego County lost power for a number of hours.
-No matter if it is a line worker who hits the wrong switch or a fuse blowing out in your house or office, there is always a risk of an unexpected power outage.
+In our modern world, especially if you live in major urban centers, we rarely give a thought to losing power, however, it still happens.
+Just a couple of weeks ago, a major part of San Diego County lost power for a number of hours.
+No matter if it is a line worker who hits the wrong switch or a fuse blows out in your house or office, there is always a risk of an unexpected power outage.

 Go to Best Buy or Amazon and get yourself a UPS battery backup unit.
 You don’t need the one that will power your whole house; you just need one that can give you 15-30 minutes of battery backup.
 Once you get it, make sure you plug your CPU, your internet modem, your wireless router, and at least one monitor into the battery backup plugs.
 This will enable you to stay up and running and give you enough time to flatten out a position or at least put a stop order in if you lose power.